LibCrowds/docs/docs/collections/content.md

 Projects and Data pages.
 Changes are made in real-time, although you may have to refresh your browser to see them.

-??? info "Administrator rights required"
+??? warning "Administrator rights required"

     To request administrator rights please get in touch by clicking the email icon in the footer of this page.